 When will the Form Letter come and what is in it?

 The Form Letter will also tell you the date of PIR, so you can start making plans for your trip.
 There are many hotels in the area and there is information in the grad pack and on this site about them.
 If you fly in, renting a car will make your life easier.
 Also, if you are flying, some airlines, such as Southwest, will allow you to change your flight if something happens without a charge, so you do not have to book refundable tickets.
 Plan to arrive the day before PIR so you won't risk missing this very special event and go to Sarge's Meet and Greet from 5 pm to 10 pm at the Lakehurst Event Center (go to http://www.mynavytaxi.com/events.html to RSVP) and maybe part of another Meet and Greet (Flanagan's has one).
-You must pick up your tickets for PIR at the Recruit Family Welcome Center either Wednesday, Thursday, or Friday before 8 am.
-(For PIR dates that are on a day other than Friday, the Recruit Family Welcome Center will be open two days prior to PIR and the morning of PIR.)
+You must pick up your tickets for PIR at the Recruit Family Welcome Center either Thursday or Friday before 8 am.
+(For PIR dates that are on a day other than Friday, the Recruit Family Welcome Center will be open the day prior to PIR and the morning of PIR.)
 Picking them up the day before PIR would be ideal.
 Guests must pick up their own ticket using the ID that was indicated in the Security Access Form that was included with The Form Letter and returned to the recruit.

 If your Sailor's "A" School or training is in GL, plan to leave late Sunday or on Monday and if your Sailor will be flying out, then plan to leave late Saturday or on Sunday to have the most time with your Sailor.
 (This may need to be adjusted if PIR is not on Friday.)
 See Saving Money PIR Weekend and PIR Day and Liberty during PIR Weekend.